 U.S. Census Bureau Customer Service Center

 The American Housing Survey (AHS) is sponsored by the Office of Policy Development and Research of the U.S. Department of Housing and Urban Development and is conducted by the U.S. Census Bureau.
 The survey provides data necessary for evaluating progress toward "a decent home and a suitable living environment for every American family," a goal affirmed in 1949 and 1968 legislation.
 The AHS began as an annual survey in 1973 and has been conducted biennially in odd-numbered years since 1985.
-A longitudinal, nationally representative sample of 60,000 housing units plus newly constructed units was surveyed during the period 1985 to 2013, and a new sample was drawn in 2015.
+A longitudinal, nationally representative sample of 60,000 housing units plus newly constructed units was surveyed during the period of 1985 to 2013, and a new sample was drawn in 2015.
 Transient accommodations, military and worker housing, and institutional quarters are excluded.
 AHS data detail the types, size, conditions, characteristics, costs and values, equipment, utilities, and dynamics of the housing inventory, as well as some information about neighborhood conditions.
 Data include demographic, financial, and mobility characteristics of the occupants.
 Since 1997, the AHS has been conducted using computer-assisted personal interviewing.

 Information about the AHS is available online at https://www.census.gov/programs-surveys/ahs.html.